Kevin Gallen: Later career

 On 14 November 2008, Gallen joined League Two side Luton Town on an initial one-month loan, which was later extended by a further month.
 His run in the team at Luton coincided with a seven match unbeaten run for The Hatters, with Gallen often being used as a midfielder.
 At the beginning of January, Gallen had his contract at MK Dons terminated by mutual consent, and he subsequently signed for Luton as a free agent.
 Gallen signed a one-year extension to his Luton contract at the end of the season, a campaign that ultimately ended in Luton's relegation to the Conference, keeping him at the club until June 2010.

 Now in non-league football, Gallen found himself utilised back in his familiar position as a striker, scoring eighteen goals in the 2009–10 season, including his first ever hat-trick on 5 April 2010 in a 6–0 win over Grays Athletic.
 His goalscoring prowess saw him sign a further one-year extension to his contract, running until the end of the 2010–11 season.

 In October 2010 Gallen joined Barnet on a three-month loan deal.
 He scored one goal in nine appearances during his time at the club, before returning to Luton on 8 January 2011.

 On 31 January 2011, Gallen was released from his Luton contract.
 He made a total of 74 appearances for Luton, scoring 21 goals.

 On 31 March 2011, Gallen signed for Braintree Town.
 After a short spell with Leverstock Green in 2011–12, Gallen signed for Aylesbury United of the Molten Spartan South Midlands League Premier Division at the start of the 2012–13 season.

 Personal life

-Gallen has two brothers in football, Joe and Steve, who have both also worked as coaches for QPR.
+Gallen was born in England to Irish parents from Donegal and Mayo.
+He has two brothers in football, Joe and Steve, who have both also worked as coaches for QPR.

 In January 2015, Gallen was a finalist alongside Rufus Brevett for the Harrow Borough job, although the job was handed to Steve Baker instead.

 Gallen has appeared on The Magic Sponge podcast by Dave which is hosted by comedians Rob Beckett, Ian Smith and ex-footballer Jimmy Bullard.
 He has appeared twice as a guest, one time being a late replacement for Chris Iwelumo.
 Gallen became a cult hero on the podcast and occasionally steps in for Jimmy Bullard as a co-host when Jimmy is absent.